-Eastern State Penitentiary Historic Site offers a wide range of services for our patrons.
+Eastern State Penitentiary Historic Site offers a wide range of services and accomodations for our visitors.

 Drop Off/ Pick Up Zone

 A drop off / pick up zone is located directly in front of the penitentiary entrance on the northside of Fairmount Avenue at 21st Street.

 While we do not have our own parking lot, there is a parking lot neighboring us at 22nd St & Fairmount Ave.
 Parking costs vary.
 For exact pricing, please call Parkway Corporation at (267) 765-3665.

 Additionally, you can find parallel parking bordering the penitentiary, including two accessible parking spots located on Fairmount Avenue directly in front of the penitentiary’s entrance.

 Eastern State is so large that it occupies one full city block.
 Bordering Eastern State on the west (to the left if you are facing the entrance) is 22nd Street.
 On the Eastern State side of 22nd Street, parallel parking is free and unlimited.
 The same is true of Brown Street, which borders our back wall.
 Again, parking is free and unlimited only on the Eastern State side of the street.
 If you choose to park anywhere else in the neighborhood, just exercise caution and read all signs.

 Eastern State Penitentiary is also accessible by public transit.
 Visit our Directions and Parking page for information about alternate transportation options.